espruino/BangleApps/apps/taglaunch/README.md

 ========

 Based on the default launcher but puts all applications in a submenu by their tag.
-This can result in a faster application selection than the linear access of the default launcher.
+With many applications installed this can result in a faster selection than the linear access of the default launcher.

 Currently the following tags are supported: clock, game, tool, bluetooth, outdoors, misc.